jackmj1024/pybruh/README.md

 ## Planned Features (if I feel like it)
 - Support for more audio formats.
+- Windows bat file to run in virtual environment.
 - Binary to run the program as a normal terminal command.
 	- Pass in configuration as command arguments.
 	- ...or maybe just have a separate config file?